 Cyberbullying is the the continuous and deliberate act of harassment, embarrassment, or intimidation via digital communication device.
 Merriam-Webster defines it as the electronic posting of mean-spirited messages about a person (as a student) often done anonymously.
-Pseudonimity, which is the use of a pseudonym for anonymity, seems to encourage hurtful behaviors that would otherwise not be done face to face.
-As of 2012, Hawaii is only one of four states without a specific cyberbullying law.
-However, we do have laws against cyberharassment.
-In addition, cyberbullying is not tolerated in schools and warrants disciplinary action as described in Chapter 19.
-National cyberbullying laws are available at the National Conference of State Legislatures webpage.
+Pseudonymity, which is the use of a pseudonym for anonymity, seems to encourage hurtful behaviors that would otherwise not be done face to face.
+Cyberbullying is not tolerated in schools and warrants disciplinary action as described in Chapter 19.